 This short, verbal test is widely used in clinical practice to screen for confusion and dementia (40, 41).
-It is used across many areas of medicine and despite being developed in 1972(41), recent data confirms it's validity in emergency admissions in older adults within UK hospitals (40) This test will be conducted at baseline, two weeks or on discharge (whichever occurs first), and at 12 weeks.
+It is used across many areas of medicine and despite being developed in 1972(41), recent data confirms it's validity in emergency admissions in older adults within UK hospitals (40) This test will be conducted at baseline, two weeks and at 12 weeks.
 Repeat assessment at 12 weeks will confirm whether delirium is temporary or represents a permanent change.